rsazizov/dukkha/README.md

 # Dukkha

-Dukkha is a toy programming language and a corresponding implementation in C++.
+Dukkha is a toy programming language and a corresponding implementation in C++ (more like C with classes).

 ## Features